Trump speaks with three more possible Supreme Court candidates

-WASHINGTON (Reuters) - President Donald Trump spoke on Tuesday with three possible candidates to fill a coming vacancy on the U.S. Supreme Court, the White House said, a day after he interviewed Republican Senator Mike Lee of Utah about the job.
+WASHINGTON (Reuters) - President Donald Trump interviewed three possible candidates to fill a coming vacancy on the U.S. Supreme Court on Tuesday, the White House said, a day after he spoke to Republican Senator Mike Lee of Utah about the job.

-White House spokesman Raj Shah did not identify the three people who spoke with the president on Tuesday.
+White House spokesman Raj Shah did not identify the three people interviewed on Tuesday.

-Trump has said that on July 9 he will name a nominee to fill the Supreme Court vacancy created by the retirement of Justice Anthony Kennedy.
+Trump has spoken to seven candidates so far, White House spokesman Hogan Gidley said, correcting his earlier statement that the president had interviewed eight people.

-Trump said he met with four potential Supreme Court justices on Monday.
-Lee was among those Trump spoke with, a spokesman for the senator said on Tuesday, confirming a story that appeared in Utah’s Deseret News.
+Trump has said he will name a nominee on July 9 to fill the Supreme Court vacancy created by the retirement of Justice Anthony Kennedy.

 The senator was in Utah at the time of Trump’s call, his spokesman Conn Carroll said, adding that he knew no further details.